claireleblanc/Pectin-Synthesis-Genes/README.md

 CDS names from protein names:
 - Creates a new gene name file, changing genes that have differing names in the protein and cds sequence files.

+HMM Search:
+- Extracts the genes that were identified from an HMM search (--tblout format)